-The Chorus movie begins with two middle-aged men, the renowned French conductor Pierre Morhange (Jacques Perrin, who also co-produced the film) and an old friend, Pépinot (Didier Flamand), as they’re brought together by the death of their former music teacher.
+The Chorus begins with two middle-aged men – the renowned French conductor Pierre Morhange (Jacques Perrin, who also co-produced the film) and an old friend, Pépinot (Didier Flamand) – as they’re brought together by the death of their former music teacher.
 Before you can say “flashback,” they start reminiscing about their days at a rural boarding school for boys.

 In 1949, unemployed music teacher Clément Mathieu arrives at the strangely named school Fond de l’Étang (“Bottom of the Pond”) to work as a teacher-cum-supervisor.
-The students are a bunch of quasi-murderous hooligans who, according to the school’s strict disciplinarian headmaster Rachin (François Berléand), will behave themselves only if they’re either beaten with a stick or put in solitary confinement.
+The students are a pack of quasi-murderous hooligans who, according to the school’s strict disciplinarian headmaster Rachin (François Berléand), will behave themselves only if they’re either beaten with a stick or put in solitary confinement.
 Preferably, both.

 Mathieu, however, has different ideas.
 Although he has been warned that the boys are monsters who just happen to look like human beings, he takes a liking to them, becoming particularly fond of the gifted, angelic-looking Pierre (Les Petits Chanteurs de Saint-Marc choir singer Jean-Baptiste Maunier) and the young orphan Pépinot (Maxence Perrin, Jacques Perrin’s real-life son), who every weekend waits in vain at the school gate for a visit from his parents.

 Once he starts teaching the boys to sing, Mathieu finds himself mesmerized by Pierre’s heavenly voice.
 The boys, for their part, learn to trust and respect their teacher.

-For treacle like this to –at least partially – work, one of several elements must be present:
+For treacle like this to – at least partially – work, one of several elements must be present.
+For instance:

 - A screenplay featuring humor/wit and/or pathos, such as Ruth Prawer Jhabvala’s for John Schlesinger’s more personalized Madame Sousatzka, in which Shirley MacLaine stars as a private tutor.

-- One or more solid performances.
-Examples include MacLaine as the tutorial Madame and Meryl Streep as real-life violin teacher Roberta Guaspari in Wes Craven’s Music of the Heart.
+- One or more top-notch performances; examples include MacLaine as the tutorial Madame and Meryl Streep as real-life violin teacher Roberta Guaspari in Wes Craven’s Music of the Heart.

 - The right directorial touch; e.g., Tay Garnett’s in the charmingly nostalgic Cheers for Miss Bishop, starring a pitch-perfect Martha Scott.

-Regrettably, Shirley MacLaine, Meryl Streep, Martha Scott, and Lulu are nowhere to be seen (or heard) in The Chorus movie.
+Regrettably, Shirley MacLaine, Meryl Streep, Martha Scott, and Lulu are nowhere to be seen or heard in The Chorus.